 We like to create and eat delicious meals from the fruits of our labor with our friends and family.
 We like to make natural food products for our enjoyment, economic saving, and honestly, we think they are better naturally.

-Some of the products we are regularly making include homemade kimchi, pickles, jellies, cheese, tofu, dehydrated snacks, long-term sauces and dressings, and smoothies made from the fruit from the farm with love on our bicycle blender, and many others……….
+Some of the products we are regularly making include homemade kimchi, pickles, jellies, cheese, tofu, dehydrated snacks, long-term sauces and dressings, and salads made from the fruit from the farm with love, and many others……….

 Our lifestyle values diversity and personal choices and our kitchen reflects this.
 We have Raw-food, vegetarians, vegans and gluten-intolerant people as guests all the time; we strive to accommodate food sensitivities, however you should inform us about your dietary needs and we may advise that you bring specialty snacks as we live far away from any major cities and we may not have access to certain food items.